 While clinical trials continue to be a bit of an obstacle here on US soil, they're still being done, and the results are extremely promising.
 In particular, CBD has been shown time and time again to be highly effective in treating pain, and more people are using CBD products to alleviate their pain caused by any number of underlying issues.

-CBD can be consumed in any number of formats, including tinctures, oils, capsules, edibles, topical creams, vapes, and even water.
+CBD can be consumed in any number of formats from CBD tinctures, oils, capsules, and edibles to CBD topical creams, vapes, and even CBD water.
 But which format is more effective at treating pain?
 More specifically, is CBD oil or cream better for pain alleviation?

 How Does CBD Work to Reduce Pain?